nasa/mika/output data/readme_hazard_interpretation.txt

 2014_WA-WFS-513_SAND RIDGE, 2014_96_BEAR
 hazard category -> environmental hazard name -> ecosystem considerations

+See "hazard_interpretation_test" for an example of a filled out hazard sheet

 Next, begin interpretation:
 0. From the pyLDAvis output, go through each topic, for each topic: